lumeland/blog/posts/lume-2.md

 is not.
 In dev mode you don't have more info about errors and the assets are not bundled in a specific way.
 The only difference is draft pages are not ignored.

-We think the best way to handle this is using environment variables, so in Lume 2 you can configure Lume to show the draft pages setting the variable `LUME_DRAFTS=true`.
+The best way to handle this is by using environment variables, so in Lume 2 you can configure Lume to show the draft pages by setting the variable `LUME_SHOW_DRAFTS=true`.
 For convenience, you may want to create a task:

 ```json
 {